rockapot/crash/Story/Hour 08 - Triage - 2.md

 “Harder!”
 “I know!”
 Mica yelled back.
 “I mean it!”
 Finally she could see the rupture and brought the plaser's arm to bear.
 She checked its reserve.
-Barely a quarter capsule left.
+Barely a quarter left.
 She pulled her own scopes down from her forehead, then leaned in close over the boy’s other leg, guiding the plaser arm with both hands.
 “Locked.
 Burning!”
 She fired and the air filled with a rude buzz and a white-hot light.
 They both squinted behind their scopes, Mica having the luxury of looking away.
 Em’s hair fell in front of her face and she felt dangerously close to singeing it off.
 “Looks good.
 I’ve got a seal and it’s holding.
 I’m going to extend.
 Clear.”